 First grade is truly a new beginning.
-The WSP first grader is learning how to learn.
+The Waldorf first grader is learning how to learn.
 They're learning from and with one another.
 And they're learning from the world around them.
 First graders are deeply connected to people, animals, nature and the sun and the moon.

 We exercise this consciousness by nurturing a deeper reverence for the environment, respect for others and interest in the world.
 Social interaction with their peers and teacher sets the groundwork for wholeness and unity within their class.

 A love of language starts with nature stories and fairy tales.
 Letters become actual characters with which students develop a relationship.
 In arithmetic, students begin by experiencing the qualities of numbers, instead of seeing them as abstract symbols.
-From here, students explore addition, subtraction, multiplication and division through physical objects.
+From here, students explore addition, subtraction, multiplication, and division through physical objects.
 Through the rhythm of each day, the first grader's world is filled with richness and beauty and possibility.

 The alphabet, form drawing, arithmetic, nature stories and fairy tales